-Verse 25, "Yet I considered it necessary to send to you Epaphroditus, my brother, fellow worker, and fellow soldier, but your messenger and the one who ministered to my need..."
-In the Roman prison system if you ate or were clothed it was up to friends or family.

-There was no such thing as a guaranteed bed, a prison suit, color television, and three square meals.
+Verse 25, ^{2:25} "Yet I considered it necessary to send to you Epaphroditus, my brother, fellow worker, and fellow soldier, but your messenger and the one who ministered to my need..."
+In the Roman prison system if you ate or were clothed it was up to friends or family who cared about you.
+Jail was not a guaranteed bed, and prison suit, and color TV, and three squares meals.

-If the folks on the outside forgot about you, then you went hungry.
-Apparently the Philippians had sent Paul provisions through a messenger named Epaphroditus.
+If the folks on the outside forgot you, then you went hungry.
+Apparently, the Philippians had sent Paul provisions through a messenger named Epaphroditus.

-"Since he was longing for you all, and was distressed because you had heard that he was sick.
-For indeed he was sick almost unto death; but God had mercy on him, and not only on him but on me also, lest I should have sorrow upon sorrow."
-While Epaphroditus was in Rome, he got seriously sick - and notice this - Paul, the great faith healer was powerless to help his buddy.
+^{2:26} "Since he was longing for you all, and was distressed because you had heard that he was sick. ^{2:27} For indeed he was sick almost unto death; but God had mercy on him, and not only on him but on me also, lest I should have sorrow upon sorrow."
+It seems while in Rome Epaphroditus got seriously sick - and notice this - Paul, the great faith healer was powerless to help his buddy.

-And obviously Epaphroditus' illness was not the result of sin in his life.
+And certainly Epaphroditus' illness was not the result of some sin in his life.
 He got ill doing the will of God.

-Realize, despite what some might say, Christians are not immune to sickness and disease.
+Realize, despite what some preachers say, believers are not immune to sickness and disease.
 God has left us in a fallen world and in fleshly bodies.
-We're subject to the effects of sin.
-And here all Paul could do was pray for his pal.
-Epaphroditus' recovery was not credited to a miracle or a gift of healing -
+We're subject to sin's effects.
+And here all Paul can do is pray for his pal.
+Epaphroditus' recovery wasn't credited to a miracle or a gift of healing...
 God had mercy on him.

-The chapter closes, "Therefore I sent him the more eagerly, that when you see him again you may rejoice, and I may be less sorrowful.
-Receive him therefore in the Lord with all gladness, and hold such men in esteem; because for the work of Christ he came close to death, not regarding his life, to supply what was lacking in your service toward me."
+Chapter 2 closes, ^{2:28} "Therefore I sent him the more eagerly, that when you see him again you may rejoice, and I may be less sorrowful. ^{2:29} Receive him therefore in the Lord with all gladness, and hold such men in esteem; ^{2:30} because for the work of Christ he came close to death, not regarding his life, to supply what was lacking in your service toward me."
 Sometimes what we think are simple tasks end up the most threatening.

 Epaphroditus was just a courier.
-His job was to carry supplies to Paul - simple enough - yet he almost died.

-The distinguishing trait of Epaphroditus is that he persevered.
-He finished his mission.
+His job was to carry supplies to Paul - simple enough - yet he almost died doing it.
+His distinguishing trait was that he persevered.
+Epaphroditus finished his mission.
 And that's being like Jesus.
-Remember 1:6, "He who has begun a good work in you will complete it until the day of Jesus..."
+Remember 1:6, ^{Philippians} ^{1:6} "He who has begun a good work in you will complete it until the day of Jesus..."